Refer to the following list for specific disposal information:

 It is not acceptable to throw this type of waste into general trash containers, autoclave in biohazard bags, or dispose of as biological waste.

-All darkrooms must be registered in NSIS with Research Safety.
+All darkrooms must be registered with Research Safety.

 Used Fixer (Black & White, Color, Bleach, Microfilm, X-ray): Used fixer solutions are classified as a chemical waste and are prohibited from drain disposal.